💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 There are a number of programs that let you access this data and track it over time.
 Here are three of the top tools available, and the best part is, they're all free.

 Use Google Analytics to get an in-depth analysis of your website's statistics, including top keywords, largest traffic sources, most popular pages, and visitor locations.
 Google Analytics helps you set goals and can also help you measure progress over time.

-Alexa slightly differs from Google Analytics; instead of detailing what’s happening on your site, Alexa helps you compare your site’s performance against its competitors.
-Alexa is a tool that measures your site’s reach and how many people look at the site, which keywords generate the most visitors for similar sites, and how many backlinks you have from other websites.
+No, this isn't Amazon Alexa.
+This Alexa is completely different, yet only slightly differs from Google Analytics; instead of detailing what's happening on your site, Alexa helps you compare your site's performance against its competitors.
+Alexa is a tool that measures your site's reach and how many people look at the site, which keywords generate the most visitors for similar sites, and how many backlinks you have from other websites.

 Alexa compares your traffic to other sites and gives it a ranking between one and several million.
 The lower the number your site receives, the more popular it is.
 You can use this number to help you set benchmarks for growth over time.
 By analyzing the links and keyword patterns of competitor sites, you can also develop a strategy to improve your site's performance through link building, content generation, advertising, and other marketing efforts.